 Blend the mixture until very well pulverized.
 If it isn’t mixing well, try adding a bit more liquid.
 If you run low on broth, just add water!

 Pour the blended greens into a mixing bowl, and repeat this process until you have no greens left.
 Again, if you are using a good modern blender you should only have to do 1-2 batches.

 Putting Your Green Soup into Ice Cube Trays

 Now you are ready to put your green soup into ice cube trays!
 For a dog of Miles’ size, around 21.5 lbs, I fill standard ice cube tray compartments to create daily servings.
 You can get silicone trays that are fancy shapes, but I have found getting the portioning ideal can be tougher in those.
 For reference, my ice cube trays contain approximately 1 3/4 tablespoons each.
-For little pups, fill each cube 1/2 up, for big dogs, feed 1-2 cubes a day.
+Miles is 22 lbs and eats 1 full cube per day at dinner.

 I simply spoon green soup into the trays.

 Freezing Your Green Cubes

 Now the ice cube trays are all ready for the freezer!